isl-org/Open3D/docs/tutorial/Advanced/fast_global_registration.rst

 -------------------------------------

 RANSAC based :ref:`global_registration` solution may take a long time due to countless model proposal and evaluation.
-[Zhou2016]_ introduced a faster approach that quickly optimizes line process weights of few matched pairs.
+[Zhou2016]_ introduced a faster approach that quickly optimizes line process weights of few correspondences.
-As there is no model proposal and evaluation for each iteration, the approach proposed in [Zhou2016]_ can save a lot of computational time.
+As there is no model proposal and evaluation involved for each iteration, the approach proposed in [Zhou2016]_ can save a lot of computational time.

 This script compares running time of RANSAC based :ref:`global_registration` and implementation of [Zhou2016]_.